syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Getting-Started.md

 ## Adding the FontListBox control via code

-The following steps illustrate how to create an **FontListBox** control programmatically:
+The following steps illustrate how to create an **FontListBox** control programmatically.

 1) Create C# or VB application via Visual Studio.